victorabarros/nsq-service-self-driven/article/README.md

 ## NSQ

-I'll not go deep on NSQ anatomy, the official website has excelent documentation about that.
+I'll not go deep on NSQ anatomy, the official website has excellent documentation about that.
 But to begin, it's important to know the basics about how the NSQ drives inside the system.
 When a publisher sends an event to the topic **clicks**, the message is cloned to all the channels of the topic and then the message is delivered randomly to one consumer.